 Hong Kong Touch Rugby Rules

-- The attacking team has a limited number of touches (almost six) to move the ball towards the opponent’s try line.
-After those sixth touch, the ball is turned over to the defending team.
+• The attacking team has a limited number of touches (almost six) to move the ball towards the opponent’s try line.
+After the sixth touch, the ball is turned over to the defending team.

 Benefits